VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/pcb.md

 {{< /attribution >}}

+[TODO] - pick a PCB design to walk though making on this page - maybe an APC?

+* PCB specic things - Layers, Vias, fills, silk, mask, etc.
+* Make it work
+* Make it not emit a ton of RF or go to shit when around it (everything is an antenna)
+* Make it pretty
+  * ref that weird russian autorouter as limits on this
+* Make it repairable
+* Pretty + Repairable means we need good, well labled silkscreen, componet spacing, etc.
+* Know when to do a PCB or a Perma-Proto
+* Assuming parts will only be available for so long
+* Do not assume same package = same pinout
+* Do not assume a sane pinout, even in a device family.
+The tab can be anything!
+* Expect to need to order a 2nd time

 https://llllllll.co/t/pcb-art-artfully-shaped-copper-traces/22027/2t

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">These 0.3mm PCBs are crazy flexible.
 Makes it difficult to evenly polish down to extract all the metal layers, but we&#39;ll fix it in post 😉 <a href="https://t.co/ylP0lc34g2">pic.twitter.com/ylP0lc34g2</a></p>&mdash; David Hulton (@0x31337) <a href="https://twitter.com/0x31337/status/1395064352785399808?ref_src=twsrc%5Etfw">May 19, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>